yunuskorkmaz/docs.tr-tr/docs/framework/wcf/feature-details/transaction-protocols.md

 ```

 ### <a name="registration-messages"></a>Kayıt iletileri
- Aşağıdaki iletileri kayıt iletileri edilir.
+ Aşağıdaki iletileri, kayıt iletileri edilir.

 #### <a name="register-with-wscoor-10"></a>WSCoor 1.0 ile kaydetme